-If you are looking to add some high interest activities to your lessons this Christmas season, try using animated shorts to teach reading and writing skills.
+If you are looking to add some high-interest activities to your lessons this Christmas season, try using animated shorts to teach reading skills.

 Santa’s Intern (Length 2:25)

 The first animated short Santa’s Intern tells the story of an intern learning how to be Santa.
 On his first day at work delivering gifts on Christmas Eve, Santa’s Intern Timmy runs into many problems.
 In a number of humorous mishaps, his night goes from bad to worse.
 Students will chuckle watching the intern try to deliver his gifts.

 The Letter (Length 1:22)

 The second film The Letter tells the story of a postmaster who finds a letter that has been missing for years.
 The postmaster decides to make a child’s, now grown up to be an adult, wish come true.
 This heartwarming tale shows the true spirit of Christmas.

 This handout contains organizers for two films.
 Links to the Google Slide version are also included.
 The skills include cause and effect plus details.

 What people are saying about the full unit…

 My students have loved using this resource.
 I have been utilizing this with my in-class learners as well as my online students.
 They love watching the short films and analyzing what they watched.
 This resource is helping them to understand the many different reading and writing skills in a way that is better for them to understand.
 I love it!